joelchan/notes/discourse-graph/evidence/EVD - Older adults found it difficult to engage productively with a design topic around personal security, despite engaging productively with two other topics - @lindsayEngagingOlderPeople2012b.md

             - this coudl definitely be in tension wtih teh goal of breadth/diversity - needing smaller groups especially with marginalized populations due to extra attentino needed for managing dynamics???
 - ## **Grounding Context**

-    - Research team tested a new design approach, the [[sys/OASIS design approach]] with a set of older adults, aimed at three domains: 1) designing digital technology to promote healthy eating, 2) personal mobility, and 3) promoting feelings of personal security in the home.
+    - Research team tested a new design approach, the [[sysOASIS design approach]]

     - Their focus on older adults was to work with the full range of diversity of the 65+ age group.
 The researchers did not report specific demographic statistics or information about the older adults they worked with (from which their results are based), but they did report that their sample was more mobile than the typical older population

         - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2FRX16bKrAk8.png?alt=media&token=3f4ae0cc-bcdd-4f34-b1b9-c24ac5d08afc) (p.
 1203)

     - The Video Prompt method is based on an "invisible design" story format that never actually shows a specific device or discusses it.
-It is similar to the [[sys/ContraVision]] method
+It is similar to the [[sysContraVision]]

         - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2FeIK7Eb_5Ev.png?alt=media&token=00b9f220-e57b-4f17-b301-940c267976ec) (p.
 1203)